Urmila Bhatt

 Urmila Bhatt (1 November 1933 – 22 February 1997) was an actress of Hindi cinema.
 She started acting in Drama Theatre.
 She joined Sangeet Kala Academy in Rajkot as a folk dancer and singer.
 It was during that time that her famous Gujarati drama Jesal Toral ran to more than a thousand performances.
 She acted in more than 75 Gujarati films and also in 15 to 20 Rajasthani movies.
 She had also played character roles in Hindi films for over two and a half decades (1960s to early 1990s).
 She had also acted in various television serials.
+She also learnt Bharatnatyam under renowned Guru Shri Kubernath Tanjorkar.
 She had also been honoured with numerous awards by the government of Gujarat.